ljmakaronica/ljmakaronica/README.md

 # Hello!
 I'm Marko.

-I am a recent Cum Laude graduate of DePaul University, Jarvis College of Computing and Digital Media.
-I studied Computer Science with a concentration in Software Development, with a minor in Spanish!
+Cum Laude DePaul alum with a B.S. in Computer Science (Software Development) and a minor in Spanish.

 I am seeking new grad software engineering/development opportunities!
 ## Connect With Me